 Types of settings

-- Size and shape of hands – will affect the width and shape of the band , height of stone setting and the size of the stones (if a solitaire – a 0.55 to 0.75ct stone will look big on a small hand and finger size whereas a larger hand will require a larger diamond to look ‘balanced’
+Size and shape of hands will affect the width and shape of the band , height of stone setting and the size of the stones, for example a 0.55 to 0.75ct stone will look big on a small hand and finger size whereas a larger hand will require a larger diamond to look ‘balanced’

-- Don’t let others’ likes and dislikes sway you – you are going to be wearing these rings.
+Don’t let others’ likes and dislikes sway you as you are going to be wearing these rings.
 Shopping with girlfriends, sisters or mothers can be fraught with risk if these ladies are not able to put their own tastes aside